tprochazka/gradle-toml-dependencies-migration-script/README.md

 This script was used just for my internal purposes.
 I made it available, just because it can be useful for somebody else.
 It is not the best way how to do it.
 It is just a dirty script of how to do it fast.
 The configuration is possible by variables inside of the script.

+Warning: Script is not compatible with gradle configuration cache.
+Please use org.gradle.unsafe.configuration-cache=false i gradle.properties or --no-configuration-cache from command line to disabled it.

 ## Features
   - Generate TOML file from existing multi-module project dependencies.
   - Automatically generate `[versions]` block inside of TOML based on the same version.